lx050627/Coreference-Resolution/index.md

 As is depicted in Figure 1, the mention-ranking architecture serves as the backbone of this coreference system.
 ![figure1](figure1.png)<center>Figure 1 The basic structure of coreference model</center >

 We extracted *n* mentions from a document *x*.
 The i th mention has an association random variable a<sub>i</sub> taking values from {1,...,i-1,NEW}.This variable has i possible antecedence choices:link to one of the i-1 preceding mentions or just begin a new cluster.
-The sequence of a<sub>i</sub>  can be regarded as a unique set of coreference chains, serving as the output of this system.
+The sequence of a<sub>i</sub> can be regarded as a unique set of coreference chains,serving as the output of this system.